The wrong way to use social media for clinical trial recruitment

-It's also important to monitor and respond to comments on social media posts, particularly so any adverse events related to the trial can be appropriately reported.
+It's also critically important to record and respond to comments on social media posts, particularly so any adverse events related to the trial can be appropriately recorded.
 Look for a patient recruitment company that has a team ready to respond to and elevate patient questions, which can improve both ad engagement and user experience.

-[H3] Mistake: Leaving patients in the dark about the next steps.
+Mistake: Leaving patients in the dark about the next steps

-As mentioned in the introduction, we often hear from trial teams that patients found through social media don't respond to later attempts to contact them.
-While it's true that some people who respond to ads may ultimately not be interested in taking part, often, patients just aren't sure what to expect or what to do next.
+We often hear from trial teams that patients found through social media don't respond to later attempts to contact them.
+While it's true that some people who respond to ads may ultimately not want to participate, sometimes patients just aren't sure what to expect or what to do next.

-Patient referrals receive a phone call within 24 hours of expressing interest in a clinical trial.
+- Referrals receive a phone call within 24 hours of expressing interest in a clinical trial.
 At Antidote, we typically ask patients additional questions about their condition over the phone after they fill out an online pre-screener.
 We call patients as soon as possible.
-Like anyone, patients interested in research have busy lives, and your clinical trial may not be top of mind, especially after a few days have passed.
+Like anyone, patients interested in research have busy lives, and a clinical trial may not be top of mind, especially after a few days have passed.

-Referrals know when and how they'll be contacted.
-Nearly 48 billion robocalls were made in 2018.
+- Referrals know when and how they'll be contacted.
+Billions of robocalls are made each year.
 That means many people simply don't pick up their phone when an unknown number calls.
 Let patients know when they should expect to hear from you, and be as precise as possible.
-You can also consider sending a text message first to confirm their availability, and share a number they can reach out to directly, as well.
+You can also consider sending a text message first to confirm their availability and share a number they can reach out to directly as well.

-Referrals are contacted in multiple ways.
-If patients don't answer their phone, don't stop there.
-Send emails and text messages reminding patients about the trial and providing contact information so they can take the next step if they're interested, too.
+- Referrals are contacted in multiple ways.
+If patients don't answer their phones, don't stop there.
+Send a few emails and text messages reminding patients about the trial and providing contact information so they can take the next step if they're interested, too.

-The strategy for one clinical trial rarely maps perfectly onto the next project, so it's important that your patient recruitment agency prepare plenty of ad creative for testing.
+The strategy for one clinical trial rarely maps perfectly onto the next project, so it's important that your patient recruitment agency prepares a portfolio of ad creative for testing.

-[H3] Mistake: Relying completely on social media for clinical trial recruitment.
+Mistake: Relying completely on social media for clinical trial recruitment

 At Antidote, we know that well-planned social media campaigns can reach patients interested in taking part in clinical trials.
 But we also know that patients prefer to hear about research from other sources.
-In a recent survey of nearly 4,000 patients, 42% of respondents said they would prefer to hear about clinical trial opportunities from advocacy groups and nonprofit organizations, compared with 21% who would like to hear about trials from advertisements.
+In a recent survey of nearly 4,000 patients that we conducted, 42% of respondents said they would prefer to hear about clinical trial opportunities from advocacy groups and nonprofit organizations, compared with 21% who would like to hear about trials from advertisements.

 We believe that almost all clinical trial recruitment strategies require a diverse approach that reaches patients both through advertising channels as well as through groups or individuals that are trusted and familiar.
 Members of our partner network share both educational materials to answer common questions and concerns about clinical trials, as well as spread the word about research opportunities with communities that already trust them.

 Looking for support on your next patient recruitment campaign?
-Learn about how Antidote's unique precision recruitment approach can work for your trial.
+Download our cases studies to learn about how Antidote accelerates recruitment for sponsors.